wifisensing/PicoScenes-Manual/source/scenarios.rst

 Channel Impairment Simulation
 ++++++++++++++++++++++++++++++++++

-.. todo:: add things here
+.. todo:: need to be verified.

 .. _dual-split-merge:
 Dual-Channel Spectrum Splitting and Stitching (Experimental)